WoodWing/elvis-image-recognition/README.md

 # 8. Version history

 ## v2.0.0
-- Added support for translating tags into different languages (using Google Translate)
+- Added support for translating tags into different languages (using Google Translate).
-- Added support for Clarifai models
+- Added support for Clarifai models.
-- New recognize REST API to detect existing images in Elvis
+- New recognize REST API to detect existing images in Elvis.
-- Added support for uploads using the Elvis desktop client
+- Added support for uploads using the Elvis desktop client.
 - Changed default tags field to the new "Tags from AI" field, this field is introduced with Elvis 5.26.
+- Changed Clarifai authentication model, now requires the API key to be configured, instead of the client request and secret.
-- Refactored package structure
+- Refactored package structure.

 ## v1.1.0
-- Elvis 6 support
+- Elvis 6 support.
-- Support for API users (requires Elvis 5.24 or higher)
+- Support for API users (requires Elvis 5.24 or higher).
-- Improved logging: log lines with date and time
+- Improved logging: log lines with date and time.

 ## v1.0.0
-- Clarifai: label detection
+- Clarifai: label detection.
-- Google Vision: label & landmark detection
+- Google Vision: label & landmark detection.
-- AWS Rekognition: label & emotion detection
+- AWS Rekognition: label & emotion detection.